Five states vote in primary contests on Tuesday

 Minnesota

-Omar faces a field of four other Democratic candidates in the 5th District, including attorney and mediator Antone Melton-Meaux, a well-funded first-time candidate who's accused the congresswoman of being sidetracked by personal distractions.
+"In Minnesota, we know that organized people will always beat organized money," she tweeted Tuesday night.
+"Tonight, our movement didn't just win, we earned a mandate for change.
+Despite outside efforts to defeat us, we once again broke turnout records.
+Despite the attacks our support has only grown."

-Businessman Lacy Johnson has also led a successful fundraising campaign in the Republican race for the seat as he faces off against Dalia Al-Agidi and Danielle Stella.
+Businessman Lacy Johnson, who led a successful fundraising campaign in the Republican race, beat Dalia Al-Agidi and Danielle Stella to face Omar in November.

+Rep. Tom Emmer won the race for Minnesota's 6th District as he seeks a fourth term in the November election.

-In the 7th District, a group of Republicans will seek to unseat Democratic Rep. Collin Peterson in an area that has shown strong support for President Donald Trump.
+In the 7th District, Democratic Rep. Collin Peterson won the right to face off against a group of Republicans seeking to unseat him in an area that has shown strong support for President Donald Trump.

 Former state Sen. and Lt.
-Gov. Michell Fischbach has received the endorsement of the GOP and backing from Trump, but faces competition from David Hughes, who has challenged Peterson for the past two elections, as well as physician Noel Collis and two other candidates.
+Gov. Michell Fischbach won the Republican nomination after receiving the endorsement of the GOP and backing from Trump, while facing competition from David Hughes, who has challenged Peterson for the past two elections, as well as physician Noel Collis and two other candidates.

 Wisconsin

-Democratic candidates Josh Pade and Roger Polack, a civilian intelligence official and senior policy adviser under former Presidents George W. Bush and Barack Obama, will battle for the right to face Republican incumbent Rep. Bryan Steil as they attempt to flip the seat previously held by former House Speaker Paul Ryan.
+Roger Polack, a senior policy adviser under former Presidents George W. Bush and Barack Obama, beat businessman Josh Pade for the right to face Republican incumbent Rep. Bryan Steil as they attempt to flip the seat previously held by former House Speaker Paul Ryan.

+Polack announced his victory on Twitter while congratulating Pade on running a strong campaign.

+"I look forward to working with Josh and his supports to win in November," he said.

-In District 4, Tim Rogers and businesswoman Cindy Werner will face off in the Republican primary as they battle for the chance to challenge incumbent Rep. Gwen Moore.
+In District 4, Tim Rogers and businesswoman Cindy Werner faced off in the Republican primary as they battle for the chance to challenge incumbent Rep. Gwen Moore.

 Connecticut

-Republicans Jim Griffin and Mary Fay will battle for the chance to challenge Democratic Rep. John Larson in Connecticut's 1st District.
+Mary Fay held a narrow lead late Tuesday over Jim Griffin for the chance to challenge Democratic Rep. John Larson in Connecticut's 1st District.
 Griffin, a career lobbyist and former official in the White House budget office, has so far outraised Fay, a financial services executive and self-described moderate.

 In the 2nd District, construction worker Thomas Gilmer and veteran Justin Anderson were expected to face off in the Republican primary to challenge Democratic Rep. Joe Courtney.
 But Gilmer dropped out of the race Tuesday after he was arrested the night before.